 Newcastle University have a customised version of Harvard that you can download; more information is available on their Library Guide.
 Their version of Harvard does not, for example, capitalise all of the author names in a bibliography.

-EndNote can be purchased for a reduced price for students and staff wishing to download the software onto their own machine, please check the University IT Services page for details (University username and password needed) or you can go directly to the software supplier page.
+EndNote can be purchased for a reduced price for students and staff wishing to download the software onto their own machine, please go directly to the software supplier page.

 If you are a member of staff wishing to use the software on University owned laptops or desktops you can download it free from the University IT Services webpage.
 You need to login with your University username and password and then select EndNote from the list of software.
 You will be asked to fill in a licensing agreement form - add your name and email address, then you will be able to download the software.